finnergizer/twitter-information-retrieval-system/README.md

 ###utils.py
 utils.py provides helper functions that are used throughout the application, in preprocessing, index creation, and query processing.
 It was a design decision to place these functions in a seperate file to promote their reuse and consistency in the application.

-For example, we use the 'process\_txt' method when prepocessing the messages, and apply the same method to queries in 'process_query' so that stop words are removed and stem words are used when applying the query.
+For example, we use the `process_txt` method when prepocessing the messages, and apply the same method to queries in `process_query` so that stop words are removed and stem words are used when applying the query.

 In addition, we include the functions used to compute tf-idf index values.
-The function 'find\_max\_frequency' is used when computing the normalized term frequency for a document or query term and requires a frequency index **(hence why there are two indexes created)**.
-The function 'compute\_term\_frequency' is used in combination with 'find\_max\_frequency' method to compute term frequencies which are eventually used in 'compute\_tf\_idf\_weight' to compute the tf-idf inverted index which is used for the cosine similarity calculations during retrieval and ranking.
+The function `find_max_frequency` is used when computing the normalized term frequency for a document or query term and requires a frequency index **(hence why there are two indexes created)**.
+The function `compute_term_frequency` is used in combination with `find_max_frequency` method to compute term frequencies which are eventually used in `compute_tf_idf_weight` to compute the tf-idf inverted index which is used for the cosine similarity calculations during retrieval and ranking.

 ###indexing.py